dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

-Now `createLink` function is ready to be used.
+Now the `createLink` function is ready to be used.
 Let's go and update `src/links/links.controller.ts` to accept a `POST` request from `/links`, here's the code:

 ```ts
 import { Body, Controller, Get, Post } from '@nestjs/common';